OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 }
 ~~~

-The sample calls the App Source simulator to get information about the subscription that was purchased.
+The sample calls the AppSource simulator to get information about the subscription that was purchased.
 In your service, you would call [this Marketplace API](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-subscription-api#resolve-a-purchased-subscription) to do this exchange.

 ### Step 2: Examine web hooks

 In addition to a landing page, your application will need to provide a set of [web hooks](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-webhook) that Microsoft can call to let you know about subscription changes.
-The sample app doesn't implement all the webhooks, but does implement a subset that are supported by the App Source simulator.
-The [WebHookController](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/blob/7673db6c8e6c809ae7aa0ba894460183aed964fc/MonetizationCodeSample/SaaSSampleWebApi/Controllers/WebhookController.cs#L54) implements these calls:
+The sample app doesn't implement all the webhooks, but does implement a subset that are supported by the AppSource simulator.
+The [WebHookController](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/blob/7673db6c8e6c809ae7aa0ba894460183aed964fc/MonetizationCodeSample/SaaSSampleWebApi/Controllers/WebhookController.cs#L54) responds to these events:

-* ChangePlan - called when a user changes their offer plan, such as moving from a Silver to a Gold plan.
+* **ChangePlan** - called when a user changes their offer plan, such as moving from a Silver to a Gold plan.
 Plans are defined by the software using Partner Center.
-* ChangeQuantity - called when a user changes the quantity of seats in a per-seat SaaS offer
+* **ChangeQuantity** - called when a user changes the quantity of seats in a per-seat SaaS offer
-* Unsubscribe - called when a user cancels their subscription
+* **Unsubscribe** - called when a user cancels their subscription

-The full list of required webhooks is [documented here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-webhook).
+The full list of webhooks events is [documented here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-webhook).

 ### Step 3: Examine the license check

 In Exercise 2 you added [code to check if the user has a license](https://github.com/OfficeDev/m365-msteams-northwind-app-samples/blob/f6c90ed39adadc9950a5cdec8af8b917ff67a9b4/src/extend-with-capabilities/Monetization/server/validateLicenseService.js#L8).
 This call is handled here, in the [CheckOrAdtivateLicense](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/blob/7673db6c8e6c809ae7aa0ba894460183aed964fc/MonetizationCodeSample/SaaSSampleWebApi/Controllers/SubscriptionsController.cs#L213) method in the Subscriptions controller.
 Notice that this code includes some business logic and accesses a license database in Azure SQL using Entity Framework.

 The point of this is that the application is managing licenses in its own way and keeping track of them in its own database.
-Microsoft Commercial Marketplace manages subscriptions which grant licenses, but each application can manage those licences however it wants to.
+Microsoft Commercial Marketplace manages subscriptions which grant licenses, but each application can manage those licenses however it wants to.
 This allows applications flexibility in how they implement licensing.

 ## Lab feedback